gojimmypi/IoT_BBQ/Assignments/Final_Project.md

 }
 ```
 The Flash configuration is mapped to the [static const struct FlashConfig FLASH_CONFIG](https://github.com/gojimmypi/IoT_BBQ/blob/16c2e625e0a9bc0637c29e78947d009f5d849b26/IoT_BBQ_STM32/Flash/flash_config.c#L47)
-in Flash memory, alone with a copy of an updatable cache in RAM:
+in Flash memory, along with a copy in an updatable RAM cache value:

 ```
     // FLASH_CONFIG is the data actually on the flash.
 See DeviceFlashConfig()